How To Impress Investors To Buy Your Business (Or Finance It)

 If you don't already have financial ratio related data for your industry, you could try sites like BizStats, Bizminer and ProfitCents (and also the UK specific Industry-Averages).

 On a related note, presenting Monthly Recurring Revenue in a quarterly format doesn't make the numbers look better, as some business owners seem to think.
-It simply looks like you're struggling to "big up" otherwise dismal performance.
+It simply looks like you're struggling to "big up" an otherwise dismal performance.
+Just like if you talk "Gross Profit" rather than "Net Profit" or "After Tax Profit".

 Explain key relationships well